aws-samples/aurora-dsql-loader/README.md

 # Troubleshooting

-On a unix machine, if you see the following error `permission denied: ./aurora-dsql-loader.py`, it means that the script is not executable.
+On a unix machine, if you see the error `permission denied: ./aurora-dsql-loader.py`, it means that the script is not executable.
 Fix this error by making the file executable.
 On the unix machines it can be done by running following command

 ```